-In spite of how ubiquitous travel to the country has become in recent years, planning an Iceland itinerary is still a somewhat nebulous process.
+In spite of how ubiquitous travel to the country has become in recent years, planning an Iceland itinerary is still a somewhat nebulous process—even deciding how many days to spend in Iceland can be difficult.
 Most travelers know, generally, that the country is filled with waterfalls, lagoons and black-sand beaches—oh my!—but delving into the specifics can be a huge headache, not to mention a rabbit hole.

 This is the first quandary I’ll address in the following paragraphs.
 From the Golden Circle to the top South Coast Iceland attractions, I’ll succinctly lay out where you should—and shouldn’t—visit in Iceland, more or less in the order you’ll see them, assuming you rent a car and drive around the country as most travelers do.

 On the other hand, this Iceland trip planner is also great for travelers who want to go their own way, whether you buck the trend of summer travel and visit Iceland in winter, or travel to forlorn destinations few others dare venture.

 When to Visit Iceland

 In terms of weather, the best time to visit Iceland is during the short summer season, from June 21 when the Midnight Sun stays out literally all night, to sometime in the middle of August.
 However, this is also the most crowded—and expensive—time to visit Iceland.
 Assuming you don’t want to visit Iceland in winter (which I’ve done and while beautiful, is also terrifying), the “shoulder” months of May and September make for nice alternatives.
 To see the Northern Lights in Iceland, meanwhile, you can maximize your chances by coming during the darker months between about October and April.